IBM/cloud-native-starter/README.md

 * Distributed logging with IBM Log Analysis with LogDNA
 * Monitoring with IBM Cloud Monitoring with Sysdig
 * Istio Healthchecks for MicroProfile Microservices
-* Sample Quarkus Microservices with and without GraalVM
 * cf push-like Deployments of Microservices via Scripts
 * Template to create new Java EE Microservice
 * Clean-ish Architecture for Java EE Microservices